hazzaaclark/hazzaaclark/README.md

 ● C# / JS

+## 🧬 Currently Experimenting with

+● .NET Web Frameworks and REST API's

+● Embedded Systems and EPPROMS

 ## 🔧 Skills

 ● 👂 Active Listener; Willing to hear out ways in which I can improve my work